Egyptology and Ancient History, BA (Hons)

 Why Egyptology and Ancient History at Swansea?

-We are based in our stunning Singleton Park campus, in parkland overlooking Swansea Bay on the edge of the Gower Peninsula.
+We are based in our stunning Singleton Park Campus, overlooking Swansea Bay on the edge of the Gower Peninsula.

 • Top 51-150 in the World (QS World University Rankings by Subject 2025)